AlanFreed/PhysicalFields.jl/README_MutableTypes.md

 Mutable 3D arrays belong to the type:
 ```
 struct MArray
-    pgs::Integer            # Pages in an array, which is not mutable.
+    const pgs::Integer      # Pages in an array, which is not mutable.
                             #    Each page contains a rows×cols matrix.
-    rows::Integer           # Matrix rows in each page, which is not mutable.
+    const rows::Integer     # Matrix rows in each page, which is not mutable.
-    cols::Integer           # Matrix columns in each page, which is not mutable.
+    const cols::Integer     # Matrix columns in each page, which is not mutable.
     vec::Vector{Float64}    # The 3D array reshaped as a mutable column vector.
 end
 ```